Frequently Asked Questions (FAQ)

 Answer:

-If you are already experienced in Python and you can demonstrate your skills through certificates or successfully completed courses at UZH, you can substitute the courses with advanced modules from the module group «Programming, Machine Learning & AI».
+If you are already experienced in Python and you can demonstrate your skills through certificates or successfully completed courses at UZH, you can substitute the module with advanced modules from the module group «Programming, Machine Learning & AI».
+Please send an e-mail to digitalskills@dsi.uzh.ch with your certificates attached.